Supreme Court - Digested Index

 Constitutional Law

 Cruel and unusual punishment—juvenile defendant—life imprisonment without parole—consideration of mitigating factors—In a first-degree murder case involving a juvenile defendant, the sentence of life imprisonment without parole (LWOP) did not violate defendant's Eighth Amendment rights despite his contention that he was not one of those "rare" juveniles who were "irreparably corrupt."
-Defendant's argument failed on appeal because: (1) the trial court properly followed the sentencing procedure enunciated in the state's Miller-fix statute–consisting of weighing mitigating factors regarding defendant's youth and attendant characteristics–and it is the adherence to this procedure that makes LWOP sentences "rare" for juveniles, thereby eliminating any Eight Amendment concerns; and (2) the Miller-fix procedure did not require the court to make a separate finding that defendant was "irreparably corrupt" before imposing LWOP.
+Defendant's argument failed on appeal because: (1) the trial court properly followed the sentencing procedure enunciated in the state's Miller-fix statute–consisting of weighing mitigating factors regarding defendant's youth and attendant characteristics–and it is the adherence to this procedure that makes LWOP sentences "rare" for juveniles, thereby eliminating any Eighth Amendment concerns; and (2) the Miller-fix procedure did not require the court to make a separate finding that defendant was "irreparably corrupt" before imposing LWOP.
 Further, the trial court did not abuse its discretion when weighing the Miller factors where its challenged findings of fact were supported by the evidence, the court properly considered any mitigating evidence pertaining to each factor, and–although the court did not enter findings as to every fact arising from the evidence and perhaps could have said more about particular mitigating circumstances–the factors could not be reweighed on appeal.
 State v.
 Sims , No. 297PA18 (N.C.
 Mar.
 21, 2025)

 Eighth Amendment—consecutive life sentences imposed—juvenile defendant—Miller factors—The Supreme Court upheld defendant's consecutive sentences of life without the possibility of parole, which were imposed after he was convicted of two counts of first-degree murder for killing his parents just before he turned eighteen years old, where the sentences did not violate the Eighth Amendment of the federal Constitution as interpreted by Miller v.
 Alabama, 567 U.S. 460 (2012) or Art.
 I, sec.
 27 of the North Carolina constitution, which does not provide additional protections for juvenile defendants.
 The trial court expressly considered evidence in mitigation with regard to each of the factors contained in N.C.G.S. § 15A-1340.19B–a statute that was enacted to address the Miller requirements–including defendant's youth and attendant circumstances, and defendant's capacity to consider the consequences of his actions, and did not abuse its discretion in weighing the evidence and the factors before reaching its sentencing decision.
 State v.
 Borlase , No. 33A24 (N.C.
 Mar.
 21, 2025)